-In 1891, veterinary doctor Alexander John Chandler bought 80 acres of land from the U.S. government southeast of Phoenix in the Salt River Valley.
+In 1891, veterianarian, Dr. Alexander John ("AJ") Chandler bought 80 acres of land from the U.S. government southeast of Phoenix in the Salt River Valley.
 By 1900, he owned an 18,000-acre ranch in the area, which he then subdivided and sold as “Chandler Ranch” parcels – and the rest, as they say, is history.

 ** Included below are homes for sale in Chandler, AZ.
 For more information about any of these listings, simply click the "Request More Information" button when viewing the details of that property.
-For email alerts simply register for a free account to receive the latest listings in Chandler.
+For email alerts simply register for a free account to receive the latest Chandler real estate listings.

 Whether browsing our site, requesting more information, or registering your account there's no obligation ... we're here ready to help, when you're ready to Make Your Move **

 For a city once known more for its ostrich farms than anything else, Chandler, Arizona has come quite a long way.
-Today, Chandler is a lively suburban community of more than 261,000 people.
-It's known for its close-knit, friendly community, wide range of things to do all year, and employment opportunities in a variety of high-tech industries.
+Today, Chandler is a lively suburban community of about 260,000 people.
+It's known for its close-knit friendly community, wide range of things to do all year, and employment opportunities in a variety of high-tech industries.
 Read More...

 The city’s connection to ostriches occurred during the early 1900’s where a plume of ostrich feathers adorning a woman’s hat was all the fashion rage.
-Militaries too sought these feathers.
-What 19th or early 20th century picture of a military parade doesn’t have stiff-backed officers marching in step with a bellowing ostrich feather atop their hat or helmet?
+Militaries also sought these feathers.
+What 19th or early 20th century picture of a military parade doesn’t have stiff-backed officers marching in step with a billowing ostrich feather atop their hat or helmet?

-Not to worry because while these big birds roamed Arizona’s farm pastures or sunk their heads into a hole, someone else - John Chandler - very much had his head in the clouds, looking into the future.
+Not to worry, because while these big birds roamed Arizona’s farm pastures or sunk their heads into a hole, someone else, Dr. A.J.
+Chandler, very much had his head in the clouds, looking into the future.

 Chandler was a visionary developer who saw great promise in the area.
-He purchased 18,000 acres of mostly parched land and then helped devise an irrigation system whereby water could be routed to hundreds of sub-divided lots each 160 acres in size.
+He purchased 18,000 acres of mostly parched land and then helped devise an irrigation system, based on the irrigation of the ancient Hohokam natives, whereby water could be routed to hundreds of sub-divided lots each 160 acres in size.

 Chandler then launched a national advertising campaign which attracted hundreds to the area.
-It wasn’t long until this dusty bit of Arizona with its three tumbled down wooden shacks became the dynamic city called – you guess it - Chandler.
+It wasn’t long until this dusty bit of Arizona with its three tumbled-down wooden shacks became the dynamic city called – you guessed it - Chandler.

-Unlike Tombstone or Dodge City, Chandler’s wild west roots don’t really have much of a connection to the gun slinging cowboys and poker playing outlaws who, after one too many shots of whisky, often pulled out their guns and proceed to put holes in each other.
-It does however retain the legacy of cowboy cuisine and foods unique to that period in American history.
+Unlike Tombstone or Dodge City, Chandler’s wild west roots don’t really have much of a connection to the gun-slinging cowboys and poker-playing outlaws who, after one too many shots of whiskey, often pulled out their guns and proceed to put holes in each other.
+It does however, retain the legacy of cowboy cuisine and foods unique to that period in American history.

-Livability.com ranked Chandler the sixth best city in America for families, citing great schools, a sunny climate, and a “massive” assortment of recreational facilities.
+Livability.com ranked Chandler #22 best city in America for families in 2020, citing great schools, a sunny climate, and a “massive” assortment of recreational facilities.
 To top that off, NerdWallet named Chandler the third best city in America for working parents, citing the low cost of living, affordable childcare, and high-quality schools.

 Chandler Unified School District is a big contributing factor to the city’s desirability.
 Ranked the second best school district in the state, Chandler Unified serves 44,500 students in 50 schools and is joined by 10 private and charter schools.